-	With the advent of the Internet and the global economic infrastructure, information has become one of the most valuable commodities to individuals, firms, groups and governments.
+With the advent of the Internet and the global economic infrastructure, information has become one of the most valuable commodities to individuals, firms, groups, and governments.
 The consolidated Napa County offices of Assessor, Recorder, County Clerk and Registrar of Voters maintain and make available a great deal of information about individuals, financial transactions and property characteristics and values.
-With very few exceptions, California is an “open records” state, which means that documents relating to property transfers, financing and liens; property ownership; property characteristics; and value data are public record.
+With very few exceptions, California is an “open records” state which means that documents relating to property transfers, financing and liens; property ownership, property characteristics, and value data are public record.

 While each of us as individuals want our privacy respected, we also want to be able to have information about others to determine their creditworthiness; to find out if they belong on our family tree; to contact them to complain about their barking dogs or to sell them something and, if we are a candidate, to know if they are registered to vote in case we want to influence them.
 Many times we want organizations to be able to find out about us: our marital status for Social Security or pension purposes; our birth data for a passport or little league; death certificates for clearing title to property or obtaining benefits payable on death.

-To ensure that assessments are equitable, the assessed value of property and the amount of property tax are public record.
+To ensure that assessments are equitable, the assessed value of the property and the amount of property tax are public records.
 Deeds and liens are placed on public record so that anyone can check the ownership of property or the financial status of a person or corporation.
 The fact that property owner names and addresses are public information also means that they can become targets of junk mail.
-Precinct lists contain registered voters’ name, address and party affiliation so that candidates can knock on their doors or send them mail, but it also means that they may receive more mail and attempts to influence them than they want.
+Precinct lists contain registered voters’ name, address, and party affiliation so that candidates can knock on their doors or send them mail, but it also means that they may receive more mail and attempts to influence them than they want.